jedahan/jedahan.github.com/_posts/2011-02-04-san-francisco-one-week-later-edited.md

-Ive been in Fog City for a week now, and it flew by really fast The first generalization I can make is that here you do not need to make plans to do a lot of fun stuff Without any research or planning Ive been super busy every day This post will be updated with better grammer and more details as I sort through it all
+Ive been in Fog City for a week now, and it flew by really fast.
+The first generalization I can make is that here you do not need to make plans to do a lot of fun stuff.
+Without any research or planning Ive been super busy every day.
+This post will be updated with better grammer and more details as I sort through it all.

+Check out my [flickr], [youtube] and [foursquare] for all that good stuff.

 Friday
 ------